stan-dev/design-docs/designs/0020-parallel-chain-api.md

 [drawbacks]: #drawbacks

 This does add overhead to existing implimentations in managing the per chain IO.
 Performance tests still need to be completed to assess the efficiency of nested parallelism (i.e. using `reduce_sum()`) inside of chains executing in parallel.

+### Open Questions

+The main open question is whether to recommend upstream users of services to generate N models or a single model whenever a Stan program uses `*_rng()` functions in transformed data for methods such as Simulation Based Calibration.
+With 1 model the transformed data will be shared across all chains.
+With SBC we commonly want to run multiple data sets and the question is whether we want multiple chains over one dataset or a chain for each data set.
+If we would like to have multiple models in one program if the user uses an `*_rng()` there is a [`stanc3 PR`](https://github.com/stan-dev/stanc3/pull/868) to add a method to check whether the user uses an rng function in tranformed data.
+Upstream service users can generate one model, then ask it if an rng is used in transformed data to decide whether it wants to generate N more models.

+Personally, I think it makes since to run multiple chains for each generated dataset (having 1 model).
+This makes sense to me as we can check for recovery of parameters given K datasets and N chains per dataset.